mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 ### Summary - Final Feedback

-## The design and the backlog are very logical.
+The design and the backlog are very logical.
 It make sense.
-He can use it for next phase
+He can use it for next phase.

 ---